frank-weindel/ScriptCaddy/README.md

   <img src="demo.gif">
 </p>

 ScriptCaddy is a specialized IDE for cataloging, developing and running short throwaway or regularly useful scripts.
-How data gets in and out of a script is handled by I/O (input/output) fields configured within the app so you can immediately focus on the script's logic.
+How data gets in and out of a script is handled by I/O (input/output) fields configured within the app so you can immediately focus on your script's logic.
+ScriptCaddy also keeps all of your scripts in one place so they never get lost.

+Need to quickly convert some JSON to CSV?
+Need to convert a unix timestamp to ISO 8601?
+Need to build a URL from some set of data inputs?
+Put ScriptCaddy in your developer's toolbelt and reach for it whenever you need it.

 ## Feature Roadmap